rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

     * is a prompt an outlet?
         * prompts and outlets are both frameworks, but a prompt is different than an outlet.

+> The most important point I want to make is that the true problem, the true difficulty, and where the greatest potential lies is building the machine that makes the machine.
+In other words, building the factory … like a product — Elon Musk

+* Outlets aren't limited only to work.
+    * Communities need effective outlets.
+In talking with my friend Michelle, we theorized that the most closely-knit communities have (at minimum) three kinds of outlets:
+        * (a) a venue to consume together (eat food, watch movies, go to an event, play board games)
+        * (b) a venue to make things together (art, food, experiences)
+        * (c) a venue to labour together (school, cooperatives)

+Infrastructure / Support Systems / Community
+* "the most meaningful human activity boils down to providing a support structure for one another", https://mobile.twitter.com/edouerd/status/943151812147892224
+* "E.g. The design of the iPhone can only be partially credited to Jonny Ive & team.
+A significant portion of the design is manifested in Apple’s culture, the constraints of electronics, battery size/duration & the fundamental properties of the various constituent materials that make up the phone, including glass and aluminium, alongside the amortized costs of design, and per unit costs of manufacturing and shipping, and the systems in place to build, maintain & monitor those supply chains." https://www.are.na/block/1574115
+* In the world of software, this is why everything is able to be outsourced and marketed.
+Software for sending emails ()?
+Software for making surveys (type form)?
+Software for making surveys specifically towards your users (https://bridge.design/)?
+Software for making email contact forms (formspree)?
+Because it's an improvement of the environment.

 Does the world need another blog?
 No. But do _I_ need a blog, to capture and document the outpouring of ideas and feelings I experience daily?
 I guess.

+While _outlets_ is a making-centric way of thinking, people will often defer to more financially oriented ones.
+A job is an exchange (services for money) or an opportunity.
+Thinking of a job as an outlet raises different questions: what kind of thing do I want to bring into the world from myself?

 -->